-The Group and Parent company's functional currency is Swedish kronor, which is also the presentation currency of the Parent Company and the Group.
+The Group and Parent company's functional currency is the Swedish krona, which is also the presentation currency of the Parent Company and the Group.
+This means that the financial statements are presented in Swedish kronor.
 All amounts are rounded to the nearest thousand unless otherwise indicated.